Have any questions?

 How to apply to the calls for Expression of Interest

-Candidates are invited to submit their expression of interest by on clicking in the “apply button” and follow-up the indication to fill in the questionnaire.
+Candidates are invited to submit their expression of interest by clicking on the “apply button” and follow-up the indication to fill in the questionnaire.

 Available funding types for SMEs

-Depending on the type of collaborative project proposal of applicants, the IoT4Industry project can provide 3 different type vouchers (see table below).
+Depending on the type of collaborative project proposal of applicants, the IoT4Industry project can provide 3 different types of vouchers (see table below).

 |Feasibility study||Prototyping||Demonstration / pilot|